The Counting of the Omer

 The world was built on loving-kindness.
 (Ps.
 89:3)

-Love is the single most powerful and necessary component in life.
-It is both giving and receiving.
+Selfless Love is the single most powerful and necessary component in life.
+It incorporates both giving and receiving.
 Love allows us to reach above and beyond ourselves, to experience another person and to allow that person to experience us.
 It is the tool by which we learn to experience the highest reality ― God.
-Examine the love aspect of your love.
+Examine the selfless love aspect of your love.

 Ask yourself: What is my capacity to love another person?
 Do I have problems with giving?
 Am I stingy or selfish?
 Is it difficult for me to let someone else into my life?
-Am I afraid of my vulnerability, of opening up and getting hurt?
+Am I afraid that my being selfless will make me vulnerable, or of opening up and getting hurt?

-Exercise for the day: Find a new way to express your love to a dear one.
+Exercise for the day: Find a new way to express your selfless love to someone.

 Day 2 Meditation: